elchs/LetoDBf/Readme.txt

  If the above described way to compile with ".hbp" files does not work ( wrong setup ?, no hbmk2 ), for BCC and old older MsVc exists a make_b32.bat and a make_vc.bat.
 Look into, adapt OS search paths to point to Harbour and your C-compiler executable.
-Further important is to set: "HB_PATH" to point to the base directory of Harbour, e.g. "C:\harbour" You will know what to do, are on your own.
+Further important is to set:
+ "HB_PATH" to point to the base! directory of Harbour, e.g. "C:\harbour" You will know what to do, are on your own.
 I use them only for sporadic compile tests.

  BCC55 and maybe also newer ones have a problem with compiling LZ4 compression library, you will get this case slower ZLib compression.
-This must fit together for client lib and server.
+This must fit together for client lib and server when you want to use network traffic compression.
 It is configured by this "{!bcc}" at top in the ".hbp" files.

       3. Running and stopping server

- Before you do so, adapt the "DataPath" in letodb.ini, the most important setting.
- If this path does not exist or is invalid, the server will not start !
+ Before you do so, adapt the "DataPath" in letodb.ini, the most important setting, see 4.1 If this path does not exist or is invalid, the server will not start !
- If you 'installed' the server or use it as service, also adapt the LogPath where the log files will go.
+ If you 'installed' the server or use it as service, also outcomment and adapt the LogPath, where the log files will go.
 If LogPath is not set, they go into directory of server executable.
  For both directories user needs write rights granted by the OS.